 The family-friendly Blue Waters Resort houses private butler service for family members staying there, which is perfect if you need somebody to help your children get dressed for dinner or bring them breakfast in bed.

-St Lucia offers family fun without the stress of trying to figure out what you’re going to do next – its parks and attractions are spread out enough that you don’t feel like you’re running around all day trying to keep up with your family.
+St Lucia offers also the best Caribbean islands for families without the stress of trying to figure out what you’re going to do next – its parks and attractions are spread out enough that you don’t feel like you’re running around all day trying to keep up with your family.

 17 – Antigua